 Back to Outlander.
 So I got a glimpse of the show one December while Ben was away on a trip, and one look at the gorgeous scenery and one listen to the accents, and I knew I would be a book and show follower.
 There are some people who are one or the other, but not me.
 I love to read a book and then compare my imagination to what the show writers came up with, how the actors portray the characters, how the director creates a scene.
 SPOILER ALERT!
 If you haven’t watched or read the show, you should stop reading now.

 Okay!
 So when the characters end up in France in the second season, the colors and the textures and the splendor and the outfits made me want to watch it over and over.
 I already had that problem, but it had become worse.
 The colors were so vibrant, and the set so lavish.
 The outfits for Claire, the main character, were extraordinarily beautiful.
 The costume designer even created a Dior inspired gown for her.
-And that’s when I decided I wanted to create an editorial based on these scenes.
+And that’s when I decided I wanted to create a portrait editorial based on these scenes.
 Yellows and reds swirled in my head as well as the concept of a strong, independent woman who can pull of red lipstick and confidently walk around in Louboutin heels, but is also very much in love.
 She is a feminist, but she doesn’t let that stop her from losing herself in romance.
 I got to work with some incredible vendors to set the scene and bring this idea to life (I mean it was already brought to life by the show creators, but bring my vision of their vision to life, and this is getting convoluted, so I’ll stop here.)

 Featured in Issue 4 of Dear Gray Magazine